-Jandakot Airport Master Plan 2014 identifies Conservation Precincts as areas of environmental significance (excluding approved development under the EPBC 2009/4796 approval).
-This is due to the presence of banksia woodland, which provides foraging habitat for Carnaby's Black-Cockatoos (Calyptorhynchus latirostris) and the presence of the Grand Spider Orchid (Caladenia huegelii) in Precinct 1A and to a lesser extent 1B and 2A.
+Jandakot Airport Master Plan 2014 identified Conservation Precincts as areas of environmental significance (excluding approved development under the EPBC 2009/4796 approval) due to the presence of banksia woodland, which provides foraging habitat for Carnaby's Black-Cockatoos (Calyptorhynchus latirostris) and the presence of the Grand Spider Orchid (Caladenia huegelii) in Precinct 1A and to a lesser extent 1B and 2A.
+Jandakot Airport Master Plan 2020 continues to acknowledge that the airport contains environmental values that are listed under Commonwealth and State legislation.